adobe/helix-home/hackathons/4-sfo.md

 [1841 Parker St,
 Berkeley, CA, 94703](https://www.peerspace.com/invite/pid-HkP_k90iX)

+For out-of-town visitors, [Hotel Shattuck Plaza](http://www.hotelshattuckplaza.com) is in walking distance (15 minutes) and seems reasonably priced and furnished.

 ### Goal

 > What are you planning to show at the end of the week?